virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 ### onBeforeRemoveVolume

-The *onBeforeRemoveVolume* event will be called before removing volumes from Docker container.
-It will be executed once for each Docker container.
+The *onBeforeRemoveVolume* event is called before removing volumes from Docker container.
+It is executed once for each Docker container.

 **Event Placeholders:**